A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 \paragraph{$W$ boson production close to the threshold}

 \Tstrut{\rule{0pt}{2.6ex}} \Bstrut{\rule[-0.9ex]{0pt}{0pt}}

-Due to the high center-of-mass energy of 115 GeV it is possible to study the production of $W$ bosons close to the production threshold.\footnote{Note that the cross section for $Z$ boson production is too low to be accessible at AFTER@LHC.} Assuming a yearly integrated luminosity of 10 fb$^{-1}$ we expect roughly 250 $W^+$ and 60 $W^-$ events per year before taking into account the experimental efficiencies.\footnote{These numbers are for one leptonic decay channel.
-In a more realistic estimate it will be necessary to sum up the electron and muon channels taking into account the different efficiencies.} These event numbers are based on NNLO cross sections calculated by integrating over the rapidity range $2<\eta^{\rm lab}_\ell<5$ and imposing a cut $p_{T}^{\ell}>10$ GeV on the transverse momentum on the $W$-decay lepton using FEWZ~\cite{Gavin:2012sy} together with NNLO CT14 PDFs ~\cite{Dulat:2015mca}.
+Due to the high \cms\ energy of 115 GeV it is possible to study the production of $W$ bosons close to the production threshold.\footnote{Note that the cross section for $Z$ boson production is too low to be accessible at AFTER@LHC.} Assuming a yearly integrated luminosity of 10 fb$^{-1}$ we expect roughly 250 $W^+$ and 60 $W^-$ events per year before taking into account the experimental efficiencies.\footnote{These numbers are for one leptonic decay channel.
+In a more realistic estimate it will be necessary to sum up the electron and muon channels taking into account the different efficiencies.} These event numbers are based on NNLO cross sections calculated by integrating over the rapidity range $2<\eta^{\rm lab.}_\ell<5$ and imposing a requirement of $p_{T}^{\ell}>10$ GeV on the transverse momentum on the $W$-decay lepton using FEWZ~\cite{Gavin:2012sy} together with NNLO CT14 PDFs ~\cite{Dulat:2015mca}.
 The factorisation and renormalisation scales have been chosen to be $\mu_R = \mu_F = M_W$.
-For convenience, the cross sections at NLO and NNLO along with the event numbers and the PDF uncertainties are summarised in Tab.\ \ref{tab:large_x_W-Z} for a selection of $p_T^{\ell}$ cuts.
+For convenience, the cross sections at NLO and NNLO along with the event numbers and the PDF uncertainties are summarised in Table\ \ref{tab:large_x_W-Z} for a selection of $p_T^{\ell}$ kinematic cuts.

-In Fig.\ \ref{fig:large_x_Wp}, we show NNLO predictions for the differential cross section for $W^+$ production in $pp$ collisions at AFTER@LHC as a function of the transverse mass $M_T$ for the case of a cut $p_{T}^{\ell}>10$ GeV (left) and the transverse momentum $p_T^{\ell}$ of the produced lepton (right).
-The yellow band represents the PDF uncertainty and the error bars represent the uncertainty due to renormalization/factorization scale variation by a factor $2$ around the central scale choice $\mu_R=\mu_F=M_W$.
+In \cf{fig:large_x_Wp}, we show NNLO predictions for the differential cross section for $W^+$ production in $pp$ collisions at AFTER@LHC as a function of the transverse mass $M_T$ for the case of $p_{T}^{\ell}>10$ GeV (left) and the transverse momentum $p_T^{\ell}$ of the produced lepton (right).
+The yellow band represents the PDF uncertainty and the error bars represent the uncertainty due to renormalisation/factorisation scale variation by a factor $2$ around the central scale choice $\mu_R=\mu_F=M_W$.
 As can be seen, the PDF uncertainty dominates over the scale uncertainty for $M_T > 20$ GeV.
 It is also interesting to note that the $M_T$ distributions peaks at $M_T \sim 25$ GeV far below $M_W$.

-In the following, we illustrate that even a rough measurement of the $W$ cross section at AFTER can provide interesting information on the high-$x$ behavior of the light sea quarks.
+In the following, we illustrate that even a rough measurement of the $W$ cross section at AFTER can provide interesting information on the high-$x$ behaviour of the light sea quarks.
 The LO cross section for $W$ boson production reads

 where the momentum fractions $x_{1,2}$ are related to the (\cms) rapidity of the $W$-boson in the usual way, $x_{1,2} = (M_W/\sqrt{s}) e^{\pm y}$.
 Assuming a diagonal CKM matrix and neglecting the contribution from the $sc$-channel one can easily derive the following ratio of cross sections: